Please Wait a Moment

 Wednesday, February 1, 2017

-The Treasures II: Virtuosity and Variations exhibit features many never before seen art from the Center’s collections.
-After the wonderful opening, and positive feedback received about the Center’s Treasures of the Southwest exhibit that opened in February 2017, the Center is excited to feature more of its own collections in Treasures II.
-The new exhibition features groupings of works of art and sculpture by individual artists including, Irving Toddy, Gene Kloss, Stanton Englehart, DY Begay, and more.
-By showcasing more than one piece by each artist provides visitors with insight into the evolution and style of the featured artists.
+Treasures II: Virtuosity and Variations featured many previously unseen works of art from the Center’s collections.
+Building on the positive response to Treasures of the Southwest, which opened in February 2017, the exhibition highlighted additional works from the Center’s holdings.
+The exhibition presented groupings of artworks and sculptures by individual artists, including Irving Toddy, Gene Kloss, Stanton Englehart, and DY Begay.
+By showcasing multiple works by each artist, the exhibition provided visitors with insight into the evolution of their styles and artistic approaches.

-Another artist, whose work is on exhibit for the first time at the Center, is Gene Kloss.
-Kloss was born in Oakland, California in 1903.
-She graduated from the University of California in 1924 with honors in art.
-The following year she moved to San Francisco to attend the California School of Fine Arts.
-By 1925 Gene left art school and married her husband Phillips Kloss.
-While on their honeymoon they traveled to Taos, New Mexico.
-During their time in Taos, Gene had her etching press, and printer and her plates with her.
-The Southwest continued to inspire Kloss’s etchings and her work captures the essence of the mountains and people in New Mexico.
-The five aquatint pieces featured in this exhibit were donated by the artist herself.
+Another artist whose work was presented at the Center for the first time was Gene Kloss.
+Born in Oakland, California, in 1903, Kloss graduated with honors in art from the University of California in 1924.
+The following year, she moved to San Francisco to attend the California School of Fine Arts.
+In 1925, she left art school and married Phillips Kloss.
+During their honeymoon, the couple traveled to Taos, New Mexico, where Kloss had her etching press, printer, and plates with her.
+The Southwest continued to inspire her etchings, and her work captured the essence of the mountains and people of New Mexico.
+The five aquatint prints featured in the exhibition were donated by the artist.

-Also on exhibit for the first time are a set of Stanton Englehart paintings from his Women series, donated by Leo C. Brooks and Barbara B. Hanley.
-Englehart, who was born in nearby Lewis, Colorado in 1931, taught art at Fort Lewis College for 30 years.
-His works are featured all over the campus, particularly his landscapes.
-His Women series, also recently featured at the Durango Art Center, are a departure from his better known landscapes and should provide visitors with a look into another aspect of Stanton as an artist.
+Also presented for the first time were a group of paintings from Stanton Englehart’s Women series, donated by Leo C. Brooks and Barbara B. Hanley.
+Englehart, born in nearby Lewis, Colorado, in 1931, taught art at Fort Lewis College for 30 years.
+His works are displayed throughout the campus, particularly his landscapes.
+The Women series represented a departure from his better-known landscapes and offered visitors insight into another dimension of his artistic practice.

-Finally, the Center is also showing textiles by master weaver DY Begay and her sisters Berdine Begay and Berdina Charley.
-DY is a fourth generation Navajo weaver with extensive knowledge of the history of textiles in the Southwest.
-She has participated in art shows including the Heard Guild Indian Fair and the Santa Fe Indian Market and her pieces are represented in numerous museum collections throughout the country.
-She has been cited in and contributed to several publications as a textile scholar.
-DY has helped the Center on multiple exhibits.
-Most recently she provided commentary on The Durango Collection® pieces featured in our Treasures of the Southwest exhibit.
-The Center is excited to showcase this set of textiles, which provide visitors a rare opportunity to look at artistry and variation within a family.
+The exhibition also featured textiles by master weaver DY Begay and her sisters, Berdine Begay and Berdina Charley.
+A fourth-generation Navajo (Diné) weaver, DY Begay possesses extensive knowledge of Southwestern textile traditions.
+She has participated in major art events, including the Heard Museum Guild Indian Fair and the Santa Fe Indian Market, and her works are represented in numerous museum collections throughout the United States.
+She has also been cited in and contributed to several publications as a textile scholar and has collaborated with the Center on multiple exhibitions, including providing commentary on The Durango Collection® for Treasures of the Southwest.
+The textiles included in Treasures II offered visitors a rare opportunity to explore artistry and variation within a single family.

-The Center will also show, for the first time, some of the largest textiles in the collections in the expansive middle gallery of the museum.
+Finally, the exhibition presented, for the first time, some of the largest textiles in the Center’s collections in the expansive middle gallery of the museum.

 Print